 In short, polymer clay can be baked twice or even more times than that without any complications.
-It’s only important, that the clay cools down completely before it is baked again and the temperature has to be correct and not set too high or the clay may get scorched.
+It’s only important, that the clay cools down completely before it is baked again and the temperature has to be correct.
 Some brands of polymer clay can react poorly if they are baked multiple times.

 So there you have the short answer.
 If you just wanted to bake your regular polymer clay a second time because you did something wrong the first time or because you added something to the existing already hardened sculpture then you can simply go ahead and bake it a second time without any issues.

 If you are using a special kind of polymer clay though, then you should read on because they may be a little harder to bake more than once.

 The two things that you should be careful about are the correct temperature and that the sculpture has already cooled down completely before you bake it again.

 You can find the right temperature for your polymer clay brand on the package or you can check out my polymer baking guide where I list the baking times of the most common polymer clay brands.